wuyang1002431655/tango_with_django_19/manuscript/chapter-unix.md

 ## Core Commands {#section-unix-commands}

-All UNIX-based operating systems come with a series of built-in commands - with most focusing exclusively on file management.
-The commands you will use most frequently are listed below, each with a short explanation on what they do and how to use them.
+In the short tutorial above, you've covered a few of the core commands such as `pwd`, `ls` and `cd`.
+There are however a few more standard UNIX commands that you should familiarise yourself with before you start working for real.
+These are listed below for your reference, with most of them focusing upon file management.
+The list comes with an explanation of each, and an example of how to use them.

--   `pwd`: *Prints* your current *working directory* to the terminal.
+* `pwd`: As explained previously, this command displays your *present working directory* to the terminal.
 The full path of where you are presently is displayed.
--   `ls`: Prints a list of files in the current working directory to the terminal.
-By default, you do not see the sizes of files - this can be achieved by appending `-lh` to `ls`, giving the command `ls -lh`.
+* `ls`: Displays a list of files in the current working directory to the terminal.
--   `cd`: In conjunction with a path, allows you to *change* your current working *directory*.
+* `cd`: In conjunction with a path, allows you to *change* your current working *directory*.
 For example, the command `cd /home/leif/` changes the current working directory to `/home/leif/`.
 You can also move up a directory level without having to provide the [absolute path](http://www.uvsc.edu/disted/decourses/dgm/2120/IN/steinja/lessons/06/06_04.html) by using two dots, e.g. `cd ..`.
--   `cp`: Copies files and/or directories.
+* `cp`: Copies files and/or directories.
 You must provide the *source* and the *target*.
 For example, to make a copy of the file `input.py` in the same directory, you could issue the command `cp input.py input_backup.py`.
--   `mv`: Moves files/directories.
+* `mv`: Moves files/directories.
 Like `cp`, you must provide the *source* and *target*.
 This command is also used to rename files.
     For example, to rename `numbers.txt` to `letters.txt`, issue the command `mv numbers.txt letters.txt`.
 To move a file to a different directory, you would supply either an absolute or relative path as part of the target - like `mv numbers.txt /home/david/numbers.txt`.
--   `mkdir`: Creates a directory in your current working directory.
+* `mkdir`: Creates a directory in your current working directory.
 You need to supply a name for the new directory after the `mkdir` command.
 For example, if your current working directory was `/home/david/` and you ran `mkdir music`, you would then have a directory `/home/david/music/`.
 You will need to then `cd` into the newly created directory to access it.
--   `rm`: Shorthand for *remove*, this command removes or deletes files from your filesystem.
+* `rm`: Shorthand for *remove*, this command removes or deletes files from your filesystem.
 You must supply the filename(s) you wish to remove.
 Upon issuing a `rm` command, you will be prompted if you wish to delete the file(s) selected.
 You can also remove directories